-- (24) Compensation is awarded once per beneficiary.
-Beneficiaries with multiple events must submit a single application. - (25) The compensation will be calculated based on the information provided by the applicant in accordance with the Regulation.
-The following must be provided: - (a) Confirmation that all conditions in Section 2 of the Regulation are fulfilled. - (b) The lost ticket revenue, lost participation fee and/or additional costs that may be compensated, calculated in accordance with the calculation method laid down in the Regulation. - (c) Confirmation that the loss or additional costs the applicant is seeking compensation for are not offset by other rights, such as insurance or contract clauses.

-- (d) Information on whether the compensation will result in a profit, whether that profit exceeds the budgeted profit for the event, and if so, the exact difference. - (e) Confirmation that the applicant's total income in 2019 consisted of less than 60% public aid. - (f) Confirmation that the relevant losses and costs are not covered through other state aid schemes or ad hoc aid. - (g) Confirmation that the event was postponed or cancelled subject to a recommendation or decision by public authorities. - (h) Confirmation that bankruptcy proceeding have not been initiated against the organiser. - (26) The maximum aid intensity is 100%.
+- (25) Compensation is awarded once per beneficiary.
+Beneficiaries with multiple events must submit a single application. - (26) The compensation will be calculated based on the information provided by the applicant in accordance with the Regulation.
+The following must be provided: - (a) Confirmation that all conditions in Section 2 of the Regulation are fulfilled. - (b) The lost ticket revenue, lost participation fee and/or additional costs that may be compensated, calculated in accordance with the calculation method laid down in the Regulation. - (c) Confirmation that the loss or additional costs the applicant is seeking compensation for are not offset by other rights, such as insurance or contract clauses. - (d) Information on whether the compensation will result in a profit, whether that profit exceeds the budgeted profit for the event, and if so, the exact difference. - (e) Confirmation that the applicant's total income in 2019 consisted of less than 60% public aid. - (f) Confirmation that the relevant losses and costs are not covered through other state aid schemes or ad hoc aid. - (g) Confirmation that the event was postponed or cancelled subject to a recommendation or decision by public authorities. - (h) Confirmation that bankruptcy proceedings have not been initiated against the organiser. - (27) The maximum aid intensity is 100%.
 However, if the total amount of losses and additional costs applied for and fulfilling the conditions of the measure exceed the total budget of the measure, all approved compensation will be reduced proportionally by the same percentage.
-As the average expected monthly loss of ticket revenue in the cultural sector in 2020 is estimated at NOK 466 million, it is likely that compensation for each beneficiary will be reduced on this basis.
+As the Norwegian sport sector alone has estimated the potential average monthly economic loss to be NOK 500 million, it is likely that compensation for each beneficiary will be reduced on this basis.